encode/httpx/docs/advanced.md

 ## SSL certificates

-!!! warning
-    This is an advanced section.
-You typically won't need this, unless you have special needs regarding your SSL configuration.

 When making a request over HTTPS, HTTPX needs to verify the identity of the requested host.
 To do this, it uses a bundle of SSL certificates (a.k.a.
 CA bundle) delivered by a trusted certificate authority (CA).

 ### Default CA bundle